nicosantangelo/checkvist-extended-commands/README.md

 # Caveats

 Because many of the default VIM shortcuts are already used by [Checkvist](https://checkvist.com) I have to make a few concessions.
 The most noticiable is that I can't use `gg` (or any of it counterparts) to go to the first item on the tree, settling on `alt+g alt+g` which is much worse.

+For a version that doesn't take much of this into account (it uses `gg` for example) check the [`daring`](https://github.com/NicoSantangelo/checkvist-extended-commands/tree/daring) branch